pkp/omp-user-guide/en/chapter10/download-and-review.md

 Be sure that you don't add any identifying information to the revised manuscript.
 That would undermine the blind peer review process.

-**Recommendation**: Next, select your recommendation from the menu.
-Options include:

-* Accept Submission: you believe the manuscript is ready for copyediting without further revisions
-* Revisions Required: you believe the manuscript is worthy of publishing, but requires minor revisions (outlined in your comments above)
-* Resubmit for Review: you believe the manuscript has potential for publishing, but requires major changes (outline in your comments above) and another round of peer review
-* Resubmit Elsewhere: you believe the manuscript has potential, but does not fit with the focus and scope of this press
-* Decline Submission: you believe this manuscript has no potential for publishing
-* See Comments: you wish to communicate a recommendation outside of the above options

-Once you've made your selection, select the **Submit Review** button to proceed.
+Once you've made your comments, select the **Submit Review** button to proceed.